 While it is difficult to truly reflect in words the energy that our detectives put into their assignments, their accomplishments speak for themselves.
-If you have a tip on a crime or active investigation, please go to the Submit a Crime Tip tab on the upper right of this screen or at the bottom of the Sheriff’s Home Page.
+If you have a tip on a crime or active investigation, please go to the Submit a Crime Tip page.
 The Detective Division can be reached at: 910-798-4260.

 Through the diligent efforts of the personnel assigned to this Division we have attacked issues the members of our community have shared with us as being detrimental to the quality of life in New Hanover County.